hazae41/dstorage/README.md

 }
 ```

-The connection is ready when both sides received either a `ping` or a `pong`
+The target is available if a `pong` is received

 #### pong